A Needs-focused Palliative Care Intervention for Older Adults in ICUs (PCplanner)

 The quality of intensive care unit (ICU)-based palliative care is highly variable, particularly for the 2 million older adults admitted annually to ICUs.
 However, improving care quality on a broad scale with the efficient delivery of patient-centered, need-targeted palliative care is challenging because of logistical and technological barriers.
 To address these care delivery barriers among older ICU patients, a mobile app platform called PCplanner (Palliative Care planner) was developed.
 PCplanner automates the identification of high-risk patients (e.g., dementia, declining health status, poor functioning) by directly capturing data from electronic health record (EHR) systems, cultivates family engagement with supportive information and a digital system for self-report of actual needs, and facilitates the delivery of care to those with a high burden of need by coordinating collaboration between ICU teams and palliative care specialists.
 In pilot comparison to a standard palliative care control, the intervention reduced unmet needs, psychological distress, and length of stay and increased goal concordant care, communication, and hospice utilization.

 While these data are compelling, an efficacy evaluation of PCplanner is needed.
-Therefore, 150 patients, 150 family caregivers, and 75 physicians will be enrolled from academic and community settings in a project with 2 key aims: (1) Test the efficacy of PCplanner-augmented collaborative palliative care vs usual care in a randomized clinical trial (RCT) with 3-month follow up, and (2) Explore family caregiver and clinician experiences using mixed methods to understand intervention mechanisms as well as implementation barriers within diverse case contexts.
+Therefore, we plan to enroll approximately 150 patients, 150 family caregivers, and 75 physicians will be enrolled from academic and community settings in a project with 2 key aims: (1) Test the efficacy of PCplanner-augmented collaborative palliative care vs usual care in a randomized clinical trial (RCT) with 3-month follow up, and (2) Explore family caregiver and clinician experiences using mixed methods to understand intervention mechanisms as well as implementation barriers within diverse case contexts.
 The key hypothesis is that compared to usual care, PCplanner will reduce family caregivers' unmet needs and psychological distress, increase the frequency of goal concordant treatment among older adult patients, and reduce hospital length of stay.

 Study Type